One of the things that makes my heart ache is how divided Christianity really is.

 Many well-meaning Christians have incredible gifts of evangelism to help make disciples of the people they meet.
 While spreading the Gospel message is an important factor, sometimes the value of the human person can be an afterthought, and converting people to match a certain worldview seems to take priority over caring for a person’s needs.
 A friend of mine once said, “People are more valuable than ideology,” and it definitely puts into perspective that we are to look after the needs of our fellow neighbors before weighing in on their personal theology.

 My biggest prayer for all believers in Christ is that we will not continue to pride ourselves in segregation but rejoice in the Spirit of Truth and Love.
-Rather than weighing each other’s spiritual worth on whether we are Catholic, Lutheran, Anglican, Methodist, Evangelical, Baptist, Charismatic, Mennonite, Plymouth-Brethren, Puritan or whatever, why don’t we start with focusing on what matters most?
+Rather than weighing each other’s spiritual worth on whether we are Catholic, Orthodox, Lutheran, Anglican, Methodist, Evangelical, Baptist, Charismatic, Mennonite, Plymouth-Brethren, Puritan, Pentecostal or whatever, why don’t we start with placing our focus on Christ first?